donceykong/BRAR/README.md

 <img src="doc/gif/BRAR.gif" width="450" height="250" />
 </p>

-The arm depicted in this simulation attempts to model that of the Tinkerbot Braccio toy (arm shown below) to some degree.
+The arm depicted in this simulation attempts to model that of the Tinkerbot Braccio toy (orange arm shown below) to some degree.
+The body and legs will be modeled after StarWars' BD-1 robot shown on the right.

 <p align="center" width="100%">
 <img src="doc/image/braccio_robot.png" width="400" height="300" />